lschoe/mpyc/README.md

 ## Notes:

-1. Python 3.6 required (Python 3.5 or lower is not sufficient).
+1. Python 3.6 or higher required (Python 3.5 or lower is not sufficient).

 2. Installing package `gmpy2` is optional, but will considerably benefit the performance of `mpyc`.
 On Linux, `pip install gmpy2` should do the job, but on Windows, this may fail with compiler errors.